 We recommended the creation of a succession plan to resolve the recurring skills shortage.
-This would involve 6 Group identifying and engaging a large cohort of potential candidates across the sector who would have the right technical capabilities and who would be interested in joining the business when a vacancy arose.
+This would involve 6 Group identifying and engaging a large cohort of potential candidates across the European engineering market who would have the right technical capabilities and would be interested in joining the business when a vacancy arose.

 It was agreed that a confidential talent pipelining project would be the best way forward.
-Also, despite there being a lack of female Engineering talent across the sector, we agreed with the client that doing the utmost to build a talent pipeline underpinned by gender diversity would be a priority throughout the project.
-What gave us confidence in achieving this was the utilisation of multiple sourcing channels by our Research & Intelligence division and the longstanding, global market awareness in Engineering we have developed for over a decade.
+Also, despite there being a lack of female engineering talent in the sector, we agreed with the client that a priority for the project would be to build a talent pipeline underpinned by gender diversity.
+What gave us confidence in achieving this was the utilisation of multiple sourcing channels by our Research & Intelligence division and our longstanding, global market awareness in engineering we have developed for over a decade.

 - a significant reduction in external recruitment costs

 - a dramatic increase of time to hire

 - a true reflection of the engineering talent market (including increased visibility of female Operations Leaders across Europe)

 - extensive candidate intelligence including experience, qualifications, location, willingness to relocate and readiness to move from current employer to the client’s organisation

 - an intelligence report comprising employer brand awareness/sentiment, competitor organisational structure analyses, salary surveys and more

 | The approach